chrisbdf/better-diff-tool/README.md

     After:     the brown quick fox
 ```

+NOTE: transformations can apply to both **words** and **sentences**.
+So you can transpose a sentence or a word.
+You can also add a sentence or a word.

 There are two components to this project:

 Program 1, Diff Tool: Find the minimum sequence of transformations